 2. Kilmainham Gaol, Dublin

 The gaol was closed in the 1920s and is now a museum.
 It doesn't appear in many tourist guides to Dublin, but it's worth a visit.
 As well as being able to see where the Easter rebels were imprisoned, and where those fifteen were shot.
 You can also see the Asgard, the yacht that Eskine Childers used to bring the guns over for the uprising.
 Childers had made himself a British hero by writing a story about a different boat, the Dulcibella, which his square jawed hero uses to thwart a German invasion in his 1903 novel The Riddle of the Sands.
 Eleven years later it was from Germany that the Asgard brought the weapons.

 Another former British hero who died in 1916, and who is often forgotten, is Roger Casement.
 He was hung for treason at the Pentonville Prison, three months after the executions in Dublin, for his part in trying to secure more German rifles.
 Casement had been instrumental in exposing the abuses in the Belgian Congo, and was the inspiration for the hero of Conrad's Heart of Darkness and Lord Roxton in Arthur Conan Doyle's The Lost World.

 Another gaol associated with the War of Independence is Cork.
 Here Countess Markievicz, the first woman to be elected to the House of Commons, and others were interred.
-However the museum there focuses on the less famous inmates who passed through, but on the ordinary prisoners there.
+However the museum there focuses on the less famous inmates who passed through.
 It is worth seeing if only to remind us that for ever person locked up for being Irish and a rebel, a hundred were imprisoned for being Irish and poor.

 3. Kilmichael Ambush site, County Cork